Problems about torsors over regular rings (with an appendix by Yifei Zhao): Conjectures about torsors under reductive groups over regular rings

 \blem For a local ring $A$ with the residue field $k$ and a totally isotropic reductive $A$-group scheme $G$ that is either split or semisimple, simply connected, the following map is surjective\ucolon

 \elem

-\bpf The semisimple, simply-connected case was discussed in \cite{split-unramified}*{proof of Proposition 8.4}.
-In this case, at the cost of allowing semilocal $A$ and replacing $k$ by the product of the residue fields at the maximal ideals of $A$, the canonical decomposition \eqref{eqn:ad-decomposition} allows one to assume that $G$ is, in addition, fiberwise simple.
-The key point is then the unramified nature of the Whitehead group: by \cite{Gil09}*{Fait 4.3,~Lemme 4.5}, letting $G(k\llp t \rrp)^+ \subset G(k\llp t \rrp)$ be the subgroup generated by $(\sR_u(P))(k\llp t \rrp)$ and $(\sR_u(P^-))(k\llp t \rrp)$, where $P \subset G$ is a minimal parabolic subgroup and $P^- \subset G$ is an opposite parabolic subgroup (see \S\ref{pp:parabolic}), we have
+\bpf {\fnsymbol{footnote}} The semisimple, simply-connected case was discussed in \cite{split-unramified}*{proof of Proposition 8.4}.
+In this case, at the cost of allowing semilocal $A$ and replacing $k$ by the product of the residue fields at the maximal ideals of $A$, the canonical decomposition \eqref{eqn:ad-decomposition} allows one to assume that $G$ is, in addition, fiberwise simple.\footnote{\emph{Added after publication.} For semilocal $A$, however, one should strengthen the total isotropicity assumption as follows: each $\widetilde G_i$ that appears in the canonical decomposition \eqref{eqn:ad-decomposition} contains $\mathbb G_{m,\, S_i}$ as an $S_i$-subgroup.
+Indeed, by \cite{SGA3IIInew}*{Expos\'{e} XXVI, Corollaire 6.12}, this ensures that then each $\widetilde{G}_i$ contains a fiberwise proper parabolic $S_i$-subgroup (whereas total isotropicity would supply such a parabolic only after base change to each local ring of $A$), which allows us to choose the fiberwise proper parabolic $A$-subgroups $P \subset G$ and $P^- \subset G$ in the argument below (in order to apply \cite{Gil09}*{Fait 4.3,~Lemme 4.5}, the minimality assumption on $P$ is not needed). } The key point is then the unramified nature of the Whitehead group: by \cite{Gil09}*{Fait 4.3,~Lemme 4.5}, letting $G(k\llp t \rrp)^+ \subset G(k\llp t \rrp)$ be the subgroup generated by $(\sR_u(P))(k\llp t \rrp)$ and $(\sR_u(P^-))(k\llp t \rrp)$, where $P \subset G$ is a minimal parabolic subgroup and $P^- \subset G$ is an opposite parabolic subgroup (see \S\ref{pp:parabolic}), we have To conclude the semisimple, simply-connected case it then suffices to note the following surjectivity: since both $\sR_u(P)$ and $\sR_u(P^-)$ are isomorphic to affine spaces $\bA^d_A$ (see \S\ref{pp:parabolic}) and $A\llp t\rrp \surjects k\llp t \rrp$, \be \tst (\sR_u(P))(A\llp t \rrp) \surjects (\sR_u(P))(k\llp t \rrp) \qxq{and} (\sR_u(P^-))(A\llp t \rrp) \surjects (\sR_u(P^-))(k\llp t \rrp). \ee The case when $G$ is split is simpler.
+Then there are a split maximal $A$-torus and a Borel $A$-subgroup $T \subset B \subset G$.
+The Iwasawa decomposition, so, in essence, the valuative criterion of properness, gives